portalzine/cubicfusion-htmx-extensions/sse-mercure/README.md

 **Messages not being received:**

+- Check that your filter format matches your server's message format
+- For ID filtering: ensure server sends `id:` fields
-- Check that your server is sending `id:` fields, not `event:` fields
+- For event type filtering: ensure server sends `event:` fields
 - Verify the SSE endpoint is accessible
 - Check browser developer tools for connection errors

+**Event type filtering not working:**

+- Ensure your server sends proper `event:` fields
+- Use `type:` prefix in your filter: `sse-swap="type:notification"`
+- Check that the event type name matches exactly

 **Multiple connections:**